 Salzburg - (ON REQUEST):

-Only about a 1/2 hour drive from Berchtesgaden lies one of Europe’s most beautiful cities: Salzburg, the enchanting city of Wolfgang Amadeus Mozart and a favorite for ‘Sound-of-Music’ fans!
-Discover the historical sights (many of which were filming locations for the movie Sound-of-Music, such as the Mirabell gardens and palace) on a 50-minute guided tour of the Old Town with your guide.
-Depending on your preferences, we can visit other attractions by car, such as Hellbrunn Palace with its unique Trick Fountains (admission for the approximately 45-minute tour is extra) and the Sound-of-Music Gazebo, or enjoy some free time to explore and shop. * Package-PRICES a) or b) for professional Salzburg city tour incl. old city district parking fees - the prices are valid for your entire group (i.e., not per person) - and can only be paid in cash on site to your guide: * Price a) if the booked time frame of 9.5 or 11 hours is not exceeded (restrictions on other stops are possible): € 65.00 * or * Price b) including 1 extra hour: € 125.00
+Just a 30-minute drive from Berchtesgaden lies one of Europe’s most beautiful cities: Salzburg, the enchanting city of Wolfgang Amadeus Mozart and a favorite for ‘Sound-of-Music’ fans!
+Discover historical sights (many were filming locations for the Sound-of-Music movie, like the Mirabell gardens and palace) on a 50-minute guided tour of the Old Town with your guide.
+Depending on your preferences, visit other attractions by car, such as Hellbrunn Palace with its unique Trick Fountains (admission for the 45-minute tour is extra) and the Sound-of-Music Gazebo, or enjoy free time to explore and shop. * Package-PRICES a) or b) for professional Salzburg city tour incl. old city district parking fees - prices are for your entire group (not per person) - payable in cash on site to your guide: * Price a) if the booked time frame of 9.5 or 11 hours is not exceeded (restrictions on other stops possible): € 65.00 * or * Price b) including 1 extra hour: € 125.00

 - Selected scenic routes